 The idea of documenting environmental fluctuations at alleged haunted locations dates back to at least the 1930's, when serious paranormal investigators like Harry Price began applying the principals of scientific method to spontaneous paranormal investigations in the field.
 Price standardized the practice of environmental monitoring during his famous investigation of Borley Rectory , and his methodologies proved so compelling they are still used in the field today.

-As a police officer, I see belligerent people picking fights all the time.
+I see belligerent people picking fights all the time.
 I don’t know if it’s what we are as a nation, or what we are as a species, but we seem to love to tick people off.
 However, paranormal investigators take it a step further.
 We have been known to, on occasion, tick off the dead.
 But there is a reason for it.
 It’s called provoking.
 This article will try to give a basic outline of the “what,” “how,” and “why” of this somewhat controversial paranormal investigative technique.

 I remember I was about six when my 16-year- old sister had several of her girlfriends at our home for a slumber party.
 I was not interested in girls yet so the night was extremely uneventful for me.
 At least most of the night was uneventful.
 The only interesting part of that night came late in the evening when I heard loud screaming coming from inside her bedroom.
 Then her bedroom door flew open with such force that it sucked the air out of the hallway where I was.
 I saw my sister run out of her darkened room and then accost my mother as she was watching television in the living room.
 I do not remember what she said, but I remember she was hysterical.
 All I remember next was our mother, wearing her irritated face, came into the hallway, charged my sister’s room, turned on the lights, and told all the girls that she was taking the “Wee Gee Board” and that everyone had to go to bed.
 None of the girls protested; they actually looked relieved.
 This was the moment when my fascination with the Ouija Board began.
 Just the look on my sister’s face convinced me that there were magical powers in that board.
 What six-year-old little brother would not want to somehow wield the power of a board that could terrify his annoying older sister almost to the point of tears.